 - Toppings for the Waffles can include maple syrup, peanut butter, vegan butter, jam, and more

-- Plug in your waffle iron so that it can begin to heat up.
-Turn your oven to 200F or heat up a toaster oven to keep prepared waffles warm.
+- Turn on your waffle iron so that it can begin to heat up.
+Turn your oven to 200°F/93°C or heat a toaster oven to keep prepared waffles warm.

 - In a mixing bowl, combine the flour, sugar, baking powder, baking soda, and ground flax seeds.
 Stir to combine.

-- In a separate bowl combine the milk, apple cider vinegar, oil, and vanilla.
+- In a separate bowl, combine the milk, apple cider vinegar, and melted vegan butter.
 Stir to combine.

 - Pour the milk mixture into the flour mixture and stir until everything is incorporated.

 - Spray your waffle iron with vegetable cooking spray.
-Use a spoon or ¼ cup measuring cup to dispense batter into waffle iron.
-Use the back of the spoon or measuring cup to make sure every section of the waffle iron is filled, spreading the batter to the edges.
-Close the lid and cook the waffles for 5 – 7 minutes, until golden and crispy.
+Use a spoon or ¼ cup measuring cup to dispense batter into the waffle iron.
+Use the back of the spoon or measuring cup to ensure every section of the waffle iron is filled, spreading the batter to the edges.
+Close the lid and cook the waffles for 5 to 7 minutes, until golden and crispy.